juju/docs/src/en/howto-node.md

 it to the outside world.

-By default, juju services within the same environment can talk to each other on any port over internal network interfaces.
+By default, Juju services within the same environment can talk to each other on any port over internal network interfaces.